 Also, be aware that if the insurer decides your car is totaled, you have options if you disagree.
 You can ask for the cash value minus what is known as the salvage amount.

 If a Driver Is Underinsured

-It is exactly for this reason that many drivers carry uninsured/underinsured motorist (UM) insurance coverage.
-This coverage ensures a driver and/or their passengers against the risk of serious injury or the inability of a liable party to meet the damages connected with the accident.
+For this reason, many drivers carry uninsured/underinsured motorist (UM) insurance coverage.
+This coverage ensures a driver or their passengers against the risk of severe injury or the inability of a liable party to meet the damages connected with the accident.

 Many people are unwilling, or even afraid, to utilize their UM insurance for fear of retribution from their own insurer.
-The fact of the matter is that Louisiana Statutory law prohibits any insurer from adjusting the premiums of their insured for use of their UM coverage.
+However, the fact of the matter is that Louisiana Statutory law prohibits any insurer from adjusting the premiums of their insured for the use of their UM coverage.

 Complete a Free Case Evaluation form now

-If you are injured, you need to go to the doctor, and you need to keep track of those bills.
-Between work and family, it may be difficult to take the time for medical appointments.
+If you are injured, you need to go to the doctor and keep track of those bills.
+Between work and family, it may be challenging to take the time for medical appointments.
 However, if you want to build a case, you have to seek treatment.

 You cannot build a case and claim damages without showing you received treatment.
 There is simply no other way to prove injury than to show that you went to the doctor.

 Do You Need a Lawyer to Get a Good Settlement Offer?

 You do not need to hire a lawyer to secure a settlement.
 Just remember that finalizing a case can be tricky, and the reasonableness of an offer depends on your needs.
 Your lawyer can: